jmdaweb/NVDARemoteServer/readme.md

 * Reboot your system.
 While rebooting, hold the command+r key to enter in recovery mode.
 * Go to the utilities menu, and choose terminal.
-* Type the following command: csrutil disable
+* Type the following command: `csrutil disable`
 * Reboot your system and go back to the main operating system.
 * Install NVDA Remote Server.

 Caution!
 Disabling system integrity protection is a security risk.
-To enable it back, run csrutil enable in recovery mode.
+To enable it back, run `csrutil enable` in recovery mode.

 ### Problems with the server in OpenVZ or Docker containers

-If you run a Debian 8 or RHL 7 based OpenVZ or Docker container, don't install the Debian 8 or RHL 7 packages.
+If you run a Debian 8, RHEL 7 or RHEL 8 based OpenVZ or Docker container, don't install the Debian 8 or RHEL packages.
 They will fail and leave the installation in a bad state.
 In these containers, Systemd produces errors because it can't connect directly to the kernel.

 Solution: install Debian 7 or RHL 6 package instead, or run systemd in a privileged container.